deyrik/deyrik/README.md

 - 📫 How to reach me: gabriel_ferreira100@hotmail.com

-- 🤖 Is not this was not done with AI (hahaha)
+- 🤖 this was not done with AI (hahaha)

 ##